learning-zone/project-management-basics/jsdoc-example/setup-guide.md

 ```
 **Step 04**:

-Create a src folder and add the following comments/code
+Create a src folder and add the following code

 ```javascript
 /**